FriendsOfTYPO3/extension_builder/Documentation/InDepth/Roundtrip.rst

 **If you rename a model:**

-*   the corresponding classes (Model, Controller, Repository) will be renamed
+*   the corresponding classes (model, controller, repository) will be renamed

 *   all methods, properties and constants are preserved